GengyuanZhang/GengyuanZhang.github.io/_posts/2020-12-29-gengyuan-zhang-back-end-progress.md

 Backend really takes another day to get it finished.

+4) Error when importing MySQL database, solved by [this](https://stackoverflow.com/questions/20488311/error-1049-42000-unknown-database-localized-wordpress-database)

 Notes:
 1) Next time when I run the backend on my local, I need to update the .env file as in the documentation.